Lunazera/Blender-VRM-Blendshape-Tool/README.md

 ![Screenshot of the add on window in blender](example_image.png "VRM Blendshape Tool Example")

 ## Installation:
+- Download the latest zip under the *releases* folder or https://github.com/Lunazera/Blender-VRM-Blendshape-Tool/releases
 - Drag the zip file into blender, and accept to install.
 - or, under Edit > Preferences > Add Ons, click the top right button to install from disk and install the zip file